African News Agency: Divorce settlement

+State capture

-In February 2021 during testimony at The Judicial Commission of Inquiry into Allegations of State Capture, Sydney Mufamadi testified that the State Security Agency (South Africa) had paid R20 million to the ANA to publish articles favorable to then President Jacob Zuma.
-The payments were confirmed by ANA CEO Vasantha Angamuthu, however, she denied any wrongdoing on ANA's part.
+In February 2021 during testimony at The Judicial Commission of Inquiry into Allegations of State Capture, Sydney Mufamadi testified that the State Security Agency (South Africa) had paid R20 million to ANA to publish articles that positively portray then-President Jacob Zuma.
+The payments were confirmed by current ANA CEO Vasantha Angamuthu, however, she denied any wrongdoing on ANA's part.
 Angamuthu emphasised that ANA was neither aware of any sinister motive by the SSA nor did they participate in any business outside of the company's key focus, i.e. driving growth and development on the African continent using media.
 The final Zondo report was released on 22 June 2022 and made no adverse findings against ANA.